 If one or more cars are withdrawn, the starting grid will be closed up accordingly and the final starting grid confirmed 30 minutes before the start of the formation lap.
-Should two or more drivers have identical times, priority will be given to the one who set it first.

-- 35.3 The fastest driver will start the race from pole position on the grid. - If the qualifying sessions were split in accordance with Article 34.2, the fastest driver overall will start from pole position on the grid and the fastest driver from the other group will start from second place on the grid.
-The remaining cars will be arranged on the grid in rows corresponding to their group and behind the fastest driver from each of their groups. - 35.4 Any driver whose best qualifying lap exceeds 110% of the pole position time will not be allowed to take part in the race.
-Under exceptional circumstances however, which may include setting a suitable lap time in a previous free practice session, the stewards may permit the car to start the race. - Should there be more than one driver accepted in this manner, their order will be determined by the stewards. - 35.5 The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 8 metres.
+35.3 The fastest driver will start the race from pole position on the grid.

+If the qualifying sessions were split in accordance with Article 34.2, the fastest driver overall will start from pole position on the grid and the fastest driver from the other group will start from second place on the grid.
+The remaining cars will be arranged on the grid in rows corresponding to their group and behind the fastest driver from each of their groups.

+If one of the two groups has fewer qualified drivers than the other or following a decision of the stewards, the gaps on the grid will be closed up accordingly.